“Betel nut, when you need a little pick-me-up.”

 Betel nut, also known as “supari” in Ayurveda, holds a significant place in traditional medicine due to its potential health benefits.
 It is derived from the Areca catechu palm tree and has been used for centuries in various cultural practices.
 In Ayurveda, betel nut is considered to have medicinal properties and is believed to offer several benefits for overall well-being.
-In this article, we will explore the uses, benefits, and potential side effects of betel nuts from an Ayurvedic perspective.
+In this article, we will explore the betel nut uses, betel nut benefits, and potential betel nut side effects from an Ayurvedic perspective.

 What is Betel Nut?